RedHatInsights/platform-security-gh-workflow/README.md

       dockerfile_name: 'Dockerfile.main'
 ```

+## False Positives
+If you encounter a False Positive, please reach out to the ConsoleDot Platform Security Team, and we can review and
+add the false positive to our tracker.
+Once a false positive is added to the tracker
+([grype-false-positives.yml](/false_positives/grype-false-positives.yml)), it will no longer show up in your scans.

+*NOTE: `grype-false-positives.yml` - The false positive tracking file is used by both the GitHub and the Jenkins
+versions of the security workflow.*

 ## What about updates?
 The `security-workflow-template.yml` file is pre-configured to use the reusable GitHub workflow in the `main/master` branch of this repository, so any updates to the scanners or functionality done by the Platform-Security Team will be automatically inherited.